"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 7. Pushkin A.S.
 Essay in three volumes.
 Volume I. M. Fiction, 1985.

 Have you just started learning French?
-I assure you, you know much more words than you have already managed to learn in a couple of lessons from the textbook.
+I assure you that you know many more words than you have already learned in a couple of lessons from the textbook.
 How so?
 Why?

-Because in Russian there are French words all the time.
+Because in the Russian language there are often French words.

-When I compiled this list, I was not interested in words that name French realities, such as “baguette”, “champagne”, “petanque”, “pastis” and so on.
-I was interested in those words that have become so firmly established in our language that they have even ceased to seem like borrowings.
+When I collected this list, I was not interested in words naming French realities, such as “baguette”, “champagne”, “petanque”, “pastis” and so on.
+I was interested in those words that have become so firmly established in our language that they no longer even seem like borrowings.
 For example, makeup, cream, mode.
-But there are other words on this list that are clearly foreign in appearance.
-At some point, I suddenly clearly saw French roots in them, and this surprised me so much that I thought maybe others would be interested.
-This, for example, entrecote, couturier, vernissage.
+But there are other words in this list that clearly look foreign.
+At some point, I suddenly clearly saw French roots in them, and this surprised me so much that I thought maybe others would be interested too.
+This is, for example, entrecote, couturier, vernissage.

-Where the meaning of the French word coincides with the Russian, I will not write a translation.
-Otherwise, I will indicate in brackets what the given word means in French.
+Where the meaning of a French word coincides with Russian, I will not write a translation.
+Otherwise, I will indicate in parentheses what the word means in French.

-Et voilà, 100 French words in Russian, in the order they came to my mind:
+Et voilà, 100 French words in Russian in the order in which they came to my mind:

-1. Crew- fr. équipage is the crew of the ship.
-There is also the verb équiper - to provide with the necessary.
-Hence - to equip, equipment.
+1. Crew– fr. équipage – ship's crew.
+There is also a verb équiper - to provide what is necessary.
+Hence - equip, equipment.

-2. outrageous- in French there is no word épatage, but there is a verb épater - to surprise, to amaze.
+2. Shocking– in French there is no word épatage, but there is a verb épater - to surprise, amaze.

-3. Makeup- comes from the verb maquiller - to apply makeup; change the appearance of someone; also fake numbers
+3. Makeup– comes from the verb maquiller – to apply makeup; change someone's appearance; also fake numbers

-5. Pomade- une pommade (Interestingly, “lipstick” in French is called le rouge à levres (lit. red for lips), and une pommade is an ointment.
+5. Pomade– une pommade (Interestingly, “lipstick” in French is called le rouge à levres (literally red for the lips), and une pommade is an ointment.

 7. Kare– le carré (from the adjective carré – square)